Blog Diets Keto 1 Week Keto Meal Plan To Get You Started On A Low Carb Diet

 See also

-To meal prep for this 1-week keto meal plan, cook the chicken, salmon, and steak at the beginning of the week.
-Store them in the fridge to have for lunch or dinner throughout the week.
+To prep for this 1-week keto meal plan, cook the chicken, salmon, and steak at the start of the week.
+Store them in the fridge to eat for lunch or dinner throughout the week.
 Hard-boil a dozen eggs to have on hand for snacks or to add to salads.

 Cook Once, Eat Twice

-Whenever you can, cook extra of each recipe to have leftovers for another meal.
+Whenever you can, cook extra of each recipe so you can have leftovers for another meal.
 For example, cook a double batch of chicken thighs and broccoli so you can have it for lunch the next day.
-This will help you save time and money.
+This will save you both time and money.

-If you’re cooking for one, realize that most recipes can be scaled down.
-Just reduce the ingredients accordingly.
-If you’re cooking for a larger crowd, many of these recipes can likewise be easily doubled or tripled.
+If you’re cooking for one, most recipes can be scaled down.
+Simply reduce the ingredients accordingly.
+If you’re cooking for a larger crowd, many of these recipes can also be easily doubled or tripled.

-One of the most important skills to have while following a keto diet is knowing how to read food labels.
-Make sure to look for hidden sources of carbs, such as maltodextrin or dextrose.
-These are often added to food products to enhance flavor or texture and can quickly add up.
+One of the most important skills to have when following a keto diet is knowing how to read food labels.
+Make sure you look for hidden sources of carbs, such as maltodextrin or dextrose.
+These are often added to food products to enhance flavor or texture and can soon add up.

 Be Flexible

-The best part about following a keto diet is that it’s a very flexible way of eating.
+The best part about following a keto diet is that it’s an incredibly flexible way of eating.
 You can switch up the recipes and meals as you see fit.
-If you’re not a fan of salmon, for example, try switching it out for chicken or steak.
-Don’t be afraid to get creative in the kitchen!
+For example, if you’re not a fan of salmon, try switching it out for another type of fish or even chicken or steak.
+Don’t be afraid to get creative in the kitchen.

-When starting a keto diet, it’s important to drink plenty of water and electrolytes to help fight the keto flu.
+When you start a keto diet, it’s important to drink plenty of water and electrolytes to help fight the keto flu.
 You can do this by drinking bone broth, sports drinks, or adding salt to your food.
-You can also eat foods that are high in potassium and magnesium, such as avocado, nuts, and leafy greens.
+You can also eat foods that are high in potassium and magnesium, such as avocados, nuts, and leafy greens.

 Don’t Give Up!